subvertnormality/mosaic/README.md

 #### Adding Patterns to Channels

 The core of your rhythm and harmony sections are formed by adding patterns to channels.
 To do this, first select a channel using the channel buttons.
 A single channel can accommodate multiple patterns, and likewise, a single pattern can be assigned to multiple channels.
-To assign patterns, use the pattern select row, located second from the top on Mosaic’s Grid UI.
+To assign patterns, use the pattern select row, located second from the top on Mosaic's Grid UI.

 <img alt="Channel editor pattern assign buttons" src="https://raw.githubusercontent.com/subvertnormality/mosaic/refs/heads/main/images/Grid/channel_editor/pattern-assign-buttons.svg" width="300" />